 In addition, many employers also have Employee Assistance Programs, or EAPs.
 This confidential service can provide you with the necessary help and support, including resources for substance abuse professionals in your area.

-Returning After A Positive Drug Test
+Returning To Work After A Failed Drug Test

 Remember, you are not alone in this.
 Many people are willing to help, including your friends, family, substance abuse professionals, and your employer's EAP.
-So don't be afraid to ask for help when you need it.
+So don't be afraid to ask for help after a positive drug test or when you need it.

-Getting A Negative Drug Testing Result
+Getting A Negative Drug Testing Result to Return to Work

 Post-Treatment Care